zjkuang/MVVMDataBindingExampleSwift/README.md

     //  (n) Finally the app crashed
     // To avoid this, in this scenario, in step(2), mark the "writer" as self (controlA) before writing the new value to the observable, and in step(3), update all the UI elements OTHER THAN the writer itself.

+# Updates

+Two solutions are provided.
+(1) KVO solution is on objc_dynamic branch, and
+(2) Pure Swift solution is on PureSwift branch

+Personally I would recommend PureSwift over KVO.
+Reasons are (1) KVO solution actually uses Objective-C features.
+For an observable object we must apply "@objc dynamic" and it must inherit NSObject class.
+KVO solution has a limitation that it only works for objects inherited from NSObject.
+(2) Mixing Objective-C flavor into Swift is not tasty only unless we have no choice.

 # Demo
 ![](https://github.com/zjkuang/MVVMDataBindingExampleSwift/blob/master/MVVMDataBindingSwift.gif)